ggggVvvvv/PyJ/README.md

 Python and Java repository.
 Just a bunch of projects in the repository.
 If you're interested in analyzing my work.
 Please, it's always open :)

 And yes,
- - "Master" is the entry point.
+ - "Master" is for Python projects.
  - "Java" is for Java projects.

- - "Python" is for Python projects
+It`s all for now!